larryknaebelobsidian/kingdom/Purpose of Selected Quotations.md

 - viewing each proposition's pericopes only (using your epub reader's **Table of Contents** view)
 - "Selected Quotations" has also been generated in PDF.

-To glorify God -- Father, Son and Holy Spirit,
+To glorify God -- Father, Son and Holy Spirit

-Come Lord Jesus.
+Come, Lord Jesus
+Rev. 22:20